-60601-1:2012

-3. COMPONENTS
+3 COMPONENTS

 3.1 The frame body material shall be made of powder coated mild steel to prevent rusting.
 The frame shall be provided with four non-skid lockable castors for easy movement of the dialysis chair.

 3.2 Interwoven high grade leatherette as specified in IS 577 shall be used as upholstery for the dialysis chair.